Raising or extending your Brisbane property – Which should you choose? [Updated November 2023]Renovations, Tips and Advice

-When starting a renovation, we often encounter people that are thinking of either raising or extending their home but are unsure of where to begin.
-There are many factors you will need to consider when it comes to raising or extending your property, and utilising a design professional can ensure that you are getting the best advice on what would be the better option for your renovation.
+When starting a renovation, we often encounter people that are thinking of either raising or extending their home, but are unsure of where to begin.
+There are many factors you will need to consider when it comes to raising or extending your property, and utilising the help of a professional in residential design can ensure that you are getting the best advice on which is the better option for your renovation.

 The next thing you should consider is the house itself.
 Not all homes can be raised; they usually need to be on stumps with timber frames.
 You will also need to look at the existing structure of the house to ensure that it will be able to handle this change.
 Alternatively, if you have a home that is already lifted you can easily build underneath.